dimajix/flowman/docs/spec/relation/jdbcTable.md

 ## Connectors
 In order to connect to a SQL database, you need to load a corresponding plugin providing the JDBC driver.
-Currently Flowman provides the following plugins
+Currently, Flowman provides the following plugins

 | Plugin                                              | Database                 |